dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

 - We'd snap branches of SDK repositories by branching `7.0.3xx` from `7.0.2xx`.
 While doing that, we'd update the runtime version of `7.0.3xx` to the just released version.
 - We would set up the `7.0` shared channels to start flowing into the `7.0.2xx` branches as the runtime there would start revving.

+Technically, the steps above could happen in a different order based on repository needs.
+The important part is the alignment of repository's development branches with the Maestro channels.

 ### Full code backflow and Maestro

 Currently, the [VMR is synchronized](./VMR-Design-And-Operation.md#source-synchronization-process) based on the `dotnet/installer` repository mapping its commits 1:1 with `dotnet/installer`.
 This will have to change once we switch over to the full code backflow model.